prakharguptaz/Instructdial/README.md

 ```bash
 bash scripts/train-idt0.sh
 ```

+**Note:** The model_name_or_path field in thbe train scripts above should be set to the model name or location that you want to fine tune.

 ## Link to download models
 We provide Dial-Bart0 and Dial-t0 models tuned on all tasks in the repository (as of June 10 2022) on [Google drive](https://drive.google.com/drive/folders/1u2WUIM9KShaZqHbQWVpPA7igkeG1WHof?usp=sharing)